The Most Common Ofsted Deep Dive Questions 2024: With SLT Recommendations For How To Answer And Prepare For Them

 We’ve organised this comprehensive list of Ofsted deep dive questions into 9 key categories, and where relevant, included senior leadership recommendations for tackling them.

-You are unlikely to be asked every single question on the extensive lists provided so if you need to focus your planning, we’ve also highlighted the 11 most commonly asked deep dive questions.
-All of them have been gathered from primary and secondary schools that’ve been inspected under the Ofsted inspection framework from 2019 onwards.
+It is unlikely Ofsted will ask every single question on the extensive lists provided.
+If you need to focus your planning, we’ve also highlighted the 11 most commonly asked deep dive questions.
+All of them gathered from primary and secondary schools inspected under the Ofsted inspection framework from 2019 onwards.

 11 most asked Ofsted deep dive questions

-These are the 11 most frequent Ofsted deep dive questions that arise time and time again; they may vary in structure or according to your context, but at the very least make sure you’ve thought about how you’ll answer these.
+These are the 11 most frequent Ofsted deep dive questions.
+They may vary in structure or according to your context, but at the very least make sure you think about how you’ll answer these.

 1. How do you assess the impact of your curriculum on pupil learning?